TheYellowArchitect/youtube-dlp-bash/README.md

 ```
 #!/bin/sh

-#Replace /username/ with your username under home directory, or replace the entire path with wherever you want these videos to be saved.
+# Replace /username/ with your username under home directory
+# or replace the entire path with wherever you want these videos to be saved.
 xclip -o | xargs -r yt-dlp -P "/home/username/videos"
 ```